protocolguild/documentation/docs/3-roles-obligations.md

 ## 3. Roles & Obligations

-There are four unique roles (3.1, 3.2, 3.3, 3.4) that this mechanism requires to operate.
-We outline any obligations expected as well as recommendations for conduct and operation.
+There are five unique roles that the Guild will require to operate, each with their own obligations.

 ### 3.1 Members

-#### 3.11 Members as Beneficiaries
+#### 3.11 Members as slot holders

-→ 150-200 individuals who have qualified for slots on the split contract.
+→ 150-200 individuals who have qualified for placement on the split contract.
 This is just an estimate, the actual number may be higher or lower.
 There is no cap or target for number of slots.
-Slots can be set to any address, including the beneficiary's, a charity, or another split contract (make sure it can be claimed from).
+Slots can be set to any address, including their own, a charity, or another split contract (make sure it can be claimed from).

 ##### Qualifications